 On the machine that the interpreter will run on, start a Dyalog Session, optionally specifying an IP address/DNS name and port that it will listen for RIDE connections on using the RIDE_INIT configuration parameter.
-If specified, these will override any stored RIDE_INIT values (see Section 8.2.2).
+If specified, this will override any RIDE_INIT values defined in a configuration file (see Section 3.3).